ManasaGinjupalli/bigdataproject/README.md

 LINKS : https://www.kaggle.com/jealousleopard/goodreadsbooks

 INTRODUCTION : The dataset is about different books in goodreads website, their authors, ratings, number of visits.
-               I think we will take different colums and perform mapper and reducer to increase the number of users to website.
+               We will take different colums and perform mapper and reducer to increase the number of users to website.

 DATA SOURCE : This data set is in excel csv format.(Structured)
               The key attributes we are interested in : Title, Author, Average Ratings.